Apache Spark

 Delta Lake 4.0.1

-The "managed table" feature is renamed to `catalogManaged` (breaking change for `catalogOwned-preview` and `ucTableId`), and Unity Catalog now supports OAuth authentication for catalogs.
-This release also fixes a `NoSuchMethodError` when running `REORG TABLE … APPLY (PURGE)` with Spark 4.0.1 and enables creating UC-managed Delta tables where properties are sent to the UC server.
+The "managed table" feature is renamed to `catalogManaged` (breaking change for `catalogOwned-preview` users) and Unity Catalog OAuth authentication is now supported.
+This release also fixes a `NoSuchMethodError` when running `REORG TABLE … APPLY (PURGE)` with Spark 4.0.1 and enables creating UC-managed Delta tables.

 NewsDatabricks Breaking News: Week 2026 02: 5 January 2026 to 11 January 2026 #databricks news